 Who is to blame for the plastic pollution problem?

-- Drink companies alone produce over 500 billion single-use plastic bottles annually.
+- Drink companies alone, such as Coca-Cola, PepsiCo, Nestlé, produce over 500 billion single-use plastic bottles annually.

 - Well known coffee company Starbucks produces 4 billion coffee cups each year.